OBJECTIVES AND POWERS

 A. These bylaws may be amended at any Annual or Special Meeting by a vote of two-thirds of the Members present.

-B. Notice of any proposed amendment shall be sent as a hard copy or via electronic communication to the Members at least 10 days in advance of the meeting at which the action thereon is to be taken and also posted in a conspicuous place at the Meeting House for at least ten (10) days in advance of said meeting.
+B. Notice of any proposed amendment shall be sent as a hard copy or via electronic communication to the Members at least 10 days in advance of the meeting at which the action thereon is to be taken and also posted in a conspicuous place at the Meeting House, if deemed safe to do so, for at least ten (10) days in advance of said meeting.